 Which use cases does Storage Gateway support?

 Storage Gateway is an efficient tool to move data from your on-premises data center to the cloud.
-You can use this service for use cases like backup/archive, disaster recovery, and data migration.
+You can use this service for use cases like backup/archive, disaster recovery, data migration, and hybrid (on-premises and cloud) workloads.
 Using Storage Gateway, you can easily script the movement of cold data from on-premises NAS servers to Oracle Cloud Infrastructure Object Storage.

 Which use cases does the Storage Gateway not support?